NSCU-CSC517/LearningRails/DesignPatternsExercises/java/FacadeDesignPattern/Solution/README.md

 ```
 Student ID: 2001 and Book: Java - The Complete Reference
-The Book is available
+Java - The Complete Reference is available
 You have 2 days to return it

 Student ID: 2002 and Book: Java - The Complete Reference
-Sorry, the book is not available
+Sorry, Java - The Complete Reference is not available

 Student ID: 1 and Book: Design of Wood Structures
 Student ID is invalid
 ```